youtube channel

 Now that you have taken the time to think about who you are speaking with and outlined the what, why, and when of your expectations, it’s time to communicate them to the other person.

-My biggest suggestion is to take notes with you so nothing is forgotten.
+My biggest suggestion is to take notes so you don’t forget anything.

 Some people think taking notes to a meeting is a bit foolish, but I think it’s foolish not to take your notes with you.
 Having a page with what you want to cover in your meeting, so nothing is left out and you are crystal clear when expressing your expectations is smart.

-Being prepared shows you are serious and will allow you to be more articulate and get to the point instead of trying to remember everything you wanted to say.
+When you prepare, it shows you are serious and will allow you to be more articulate and get to the point instead of trying to remember everything you want to say.

 After you have clearly communicated your expectations, check in with the person you are speaking with by asking if what you are asking sounds reasonable.